-The magnificent Kisiizi falls are found on Kyabamba River a short distance from Kisiizi Hospital in Rukungiri district in the south western corner of Uganda.
-The spectacular falls are among the natural attractions in Uganda.
+Kisiizi Falls are magnificent water falls found on Kyabamba River, a short distance from Kisiizi Hospital in the south western district of Rukungiri.
+The spectacular falls are among the several water falls in Uganda where mast tourists go for nature tours as they appreciate and admire the Pearl of Africa.
 Rukungiri borders with Kabale, the Switzerland of Uganda.
 These water falls are about 27 metres high dropping water into a gorge that continues the flow of the River.

 Flowing from the rocks down, the water via a valley of lush vegetation.
 In case you are passionate about bird watching, you are at the right place as birds hover around the place.
 The climatic conditions around fairly humid, offering an ideal setting for relaxation, a perfect retreat destination from the hustles of urban life.

 The old natives of the area narrate that these falls are assumed to have contributed to the good behaviours of the unmarried Bakiga girls nearby and far.
 It is said that when a girl conceived before marriage, the father and his sons would take her to the top of Kisiizi Falls and push her to fall down the cliff to face death.
 The practice was done to scare other girls from engaging in fornication but instead stay virgins until marriage.